Bioconductor/bioconductor.org/content/install.md

 <h2 id="update-bioconductor-packages">Update Installed <em>Bioconductor</em> Packages</h2>

-Bioconductor packages, especially those in the development branch, are updated fairly regularly.
-To identify packages requiring update within your version of Bioconductor, start a new session of R and enter
+_Bioconductor_ packages, especially those in the development branch, are updated fairly regularly.
+To identify packages requiring update within your version of _Bioconductor_, start a new session of R and enter

     ## try http:// if https:// URLs are not supported
     source("https://bioconductor.org/biocLite.R")